What Is Mastering? | Audio Mastering Explained

 Loudness, Dynamics, and Translation

-This is where experience matters.
-Knowing how dynamic range, crest factor, true peak level, and tonal balance interact allows the mastering engineer to make decisions that hold up after encoding, playback level adjustment, and real-world listening conditions.
+Experience matters.
+Understanding how dynamic range, crest factor, true peak level, and tonal balance interact allows the mastering engineer to make informed decisions that translate across encoding, platform gain adjustments, and real-world listening situations.
+The goal is not to chase a number.
+The goal is translation.

-Assembly and Sequencing
+Impact on Assembly and Sequencing

+When mastering an album or EP, the job extends beyond individual tracks.
 Sequencing involves ensuring that songs flow naturally from one to the next.
-This includes relative level, tonal consistency, spacing, fades, and the emotional arc of the record as a whole.
+This includes relative level, tonal consistency, spacing, fades, and the emotional arc of the record.

 Two songs can sound great on their own and still feel wrong next to each other.
 Mastering is where those relationships are evaluated and adjusted so the project feels cohesive rather than assembled.
+This stage is often invisible to listeners, but it plays a major role in how an album is experienced from start to finish.

 Preparing For Distribution

+The final responsibility of mastering is technical preparation for release.
 Different formats have different requirements.
 A master prepared for streaming is not the same as one prepared for vinyl, CD, or high-resolution digital distribution.
 Each format places specific demands on level, frequency content, sequencing, and file structure.

 This is not creative work, but it is critical.
 A technically flawed master can compromise an otherwise excellent project.